therutvikp/incubyte-tdd-assessment/README.md

 # String Calculator

-Working through the TDD kata from Incubyte's assessment.
-Building it step by step in Ruby with RSpec.
+TDD kata from Incubyte's assessment.
+Full implementation in Ruby with RSpec.

 ## What it does

-Simple string calculator that takes numbers and adds them up.
-Handles commas, newlines, custom delimiters, and throws errors for negative numbers.
+Takes a string of numbers and adds them up.
+Handles:
+- Empty strings (returns 0)
+- Single numbers
+- Multiple numbers separated by commas
+- Newlines as separators
+- Custom delimiters
+- Multi-character delimiters with brackets
+- Multiple delimiters at once
+- Errors on negative numbers
+- Ignores numbers over 1000

 ## Running tests